Different types of exercise affect your body in different ways. A well-rounded exercise program for weight management includes 3 basic elements:

 - Resistive or strengthening exercise

-Aerobic exercise is the rhythmic pumping of the arms and/or legs designed to get the heart working harder and blood pumping faster than normal.
-A healthy exercise habit for weight management and overall improved health should include 20-60 minutes of aerobic activity 3 to 5 times per week.
+Aerobic exercise is the rhythmic pumping of the arms or legs designed to get the heart working harder and blood pumping faster than normal.
+A healthy exercise habit for weight management and overall improved health should include 20 to 60 minutes of aerobic activity 3 to 5 times per week.
 Just starting to exercise?
 Build up your aerobic activity over time.
 Aerobic exercises include: